 One of the characteristics of Traditional Thai Massage outside of Thailand — that is, notably in the West — is the way it’s presented to the general public and to prospective students.

 There’s a certain camp of practitioners and teachers, and this certainly doesn’t count for the whole Thai Massage community, that insistently tries to spiritualize or mystify the Thai Healing Arts.
 It’s a phenomenon not only apparent with regard to Thai Traditional Medicine and Massage, but also something happening with other eastern healing methods brought to the West.

-Of course, I don’t mean to say there isn’t any spiritual or mystical aspect to practitioning or receiving Thai Massage, yet it’s the deliberately provoked, preliminary deliberated, and premeditated mystical-magical setting and spiritual connotations which may be somewhat doubtful.
+Of course, I don’t mean to say there isn’t any spiritual or mystical aspect to giving or receiving Thai Massage, yet it’s the deliberately provoked, preliminary deliberated, and premeditated mystical-magical setting and spiritual connotations which may be somewhat doubtful.

-We need not forget that Thai Medicine in Thailand most certainly has a spiritual, mystical aspect, but one that is firmly rooted in practical day-to-day activity.
+It’s true that Thai Traditional Medicine most certainly has a spiritual, mystical aspect, but one that is firmly rooted in practical day-to-day activity.
 Spirituality and worldly life are very much intertwined, very practical and alive, naturally integrated and balanced, something much less a fact in the West.

 I feel that Western practitioners and teachers should be careful not to transform Traditional Eastern Medicine in something it’s not.
-If we only emphasize the spiritual, mystical aspects, we might run the risk of scaring off a whole lot of people, distancing exactly those who could really benefit from our so-called “alternative treatments.”
+If we only emphasize the spiritual and mystical aspects, we might run the risk of scaring off a whole lot of people, distancing exactly those who could really benefit from our so-called “alternative treatments.”